jalapeno/SRv6_dCloud_Lab/lab_1/lab_1-guide.md

     ```
     ./setup-lab_1.sh
     ```
-    - Look for the below output from the end of the script confirming XRD instances 1-7 were created
+    - Look for the below output from the end of the script confirming XRd instances 1-7 were created
     ```
     Creating xrd03 ... done
     Creating xrd04 ... done